 Searching for a job takes time and effort.
 Researching, contacting, following up – and a whole slew of other tasks.
 But when you work with a recruiter – a LOT of these steps get taken out of the process and make your job a lot easier.
-Check out the perks of working with a Recruiter, below!
+Check out the perks, below!

 Generally working with a recruiter as a candidate is free of charge.
 The recruiting agencies get paid through the companies.
 So working with one comes at no cost to you!

 One of the most frustrating aspects of a job search is waiting to hear back from an employer.
 However, recruiters have a vast network of connections within specialized industries.
 So, when you begin working with a recruiter, they’ll send your resume to network and employers they think you’d be a great fit for.
 This greatly increases the likelihood of someone getting in touch with you.